 - Assist students in their adjustment to CI

-- Assist with the development and implementation of the Welcome Celebration, Ask Me Campaign and Freshmen Reunion
+- Assist with the development and implementation of Transfer Connections, Student Service Summit, the Welcome Celebration, Ask Me Campaign, and Dolphin to Dolphin

-Orientation Leader hiring will be conducted in the fall, and the position officially begins with voluntary training in the spring for approximately 30 hours total.
+Orientation Leader hiring will be conducted in the fall, and the position officially begins with voluntary training in the spring for approximately 40 hours total.
 OLs will then work 40+ hours per week and live on campus from approximately the end of the spring semester through mid-July.
-OLs will then be expected to work 40 hours from August 13 through 24 to plan and implement transfer orientation and the Welcome Celebration.
+OLs will then be expected to work 40 hours from mid-August through the start of the semester.

-Additionally, OLs are expected to volunteer time in the following ways: six (6) hours for Discover CI in the spring, six (6) hours for the Ask Me Campaign held on August 25 and 26, and follow-ups with freshmen in the fall.
+Additionally, OLs are expected to volunteer time in the following ways: six (6) hours for Discover CI in the spring, six (6) hours for the Ask Me Campaign in the fall, and follow-ups with freshmen in the fall.

 Orientation Leaders must be available for the following events: